 Benchmarks.
-We evaluated the practicality of ALASCA using the following six sets of benchmarks, resulting all together in 6374 examples, as listed in Table 1 and detailed next. (i) We considered all sets of benchmarks from the SMT-LIB repository [7] set that involve real arithmetic and uninterpreted functions, but no other theories.
+We evaluated the practicality of Alasca using the following six sets of benchmarks, resulting all together in 6374 examples, as listed in Table 1 and detailed next. (i) We considered all sets of benchmarks from the SMT-LIB repository [7] set that involve real arithmetic and uninterpreted functions, but no other theories.
 These are the three benchmark sets corresponding to the LRA, NRA, and UFLRA logics in SMT-LIB. (ii) We further used new examples generated by [15], using the SMT-LIB syntax.
-From the examples of [15], we selected those benchmark set as SH. (iii) Finally, we also created two new sets of benchmarks, TRIANGULAR, and LIMIT, exploiting various mathematical properties.
+From the examples of [15], we selected those benchmarks that involve real arithmetic but no other theories.
+We refer to this benchmark set as SH. (iii) Finally, we also created two new sets of benchmarks, TRIANGULAR, and LIMIT, exploiting various mathematical properties.
 The TRIANGULAR suite contains variations of our motivating example from Section 2, and thus comes with reasoning challenges about triangular inequalities and continuous functions.
 The LIMIT benchmark set is comprised of problems that combine various limit properties of real-valued functions.

 Experimental Setup.
-We compared our implementation against the solvers from the Arith (arithmetic) division of the SMT-COMP competition 2022.
-These solvers, given in colums 3-8 of Table 1, are: CvC5 [5], VAMPIRE [34], YICES [19], ULTELIM [8], SMTINT [21], and VERIT [2].
+We compared our implementation against the solvers from the Arith (arithmetic) division of the SMT-COMP competition 2022 in their respective competition configurations.
+These solvers, given in colums 3-8 of Table 1, are: CVC5 [5], VAMPIRE [34], YICES [19], ULTELIM [8], SMTINT [21], and VERIT [2].
 We point out that VAMPIRE is run in its competition portfolio mode, which includes the work from [33].
-ALASCA uses the same portfolio, but implementing our modified version of unification with abstraction, disabling the use of theory axioms, and enabling the rules introduced in this paper instead.
+Alasca uses the same portfolio, but implementing our modified version of unification with abstraction, disabling the use of theory axioms, and enabling the rules introduced in this paper instead.
 We ran our experiments using the SMT-COMP 2022 competition setup: based on the StarExec Iowa cluster, with a 20 minutes timeout, and using 4 cores.

 Experimental Results.
-Table 1 summarizes our experimental findings and indicates the overall best performance of ALASCA.
-For example, ALASCA outperforms the two best arithmetic solvers of SMT-COMP 2022 by solving 115 more problems than CvC5 and 156 more problems than VAMPIRE.
-We believe that future combinations of ALASCA with first-order simplification rules (such as subsumption resolution and demodulation) will further push the overall superiority of ALASCA.
-An interesting fact to point out here is that VAMPIRE outperforms ALASCA on the problem set SH.
-Looking into the results in detail revealed that some problems can be solved by VAMPIRE by applying only one rule, like demodulation, or unit resulting resolution, the applications of which are prevented in ALASCA.

-as literals are normalized so that the rules are not applicable anymore.
-For this reason believe that future adjustments of first-order simplification rules (such as subsumption resolution and demodulation) for ALASCA will further push the overall superiority of ALASCA.
+Table 1 summarized our experimental findings.
+Our results indicate the overall best performance of Alasca, when compared to existing solvers.
+For example, when compared to the two best arithmetic solvers of SMT-COMP 2022, we note that Alasca solves 115 more problems than CVC5, and 156 more problems than Vampire.
+An interesting fact to point out here is that Vampire outperforms Alasca on the problem set SH.
+Looking into the results in detail revealed that some problems can be solved by Vampire by applying only one rule, like demodulation, or unit resulting resolution, the applications of which are prevented in Alasca, as literals are normalized so that the rules are not applicable anymore.
+For this reason believe that future adjustments of first-order simplification rules (such as subsumption resolution and demodulation) for Alasca will further push the overall superiority of Alasca.